New boss in dash for simplicity at bloated Rolls-Royce

 "I don't rule out narrow-body in the long term but we have got to get through to make the business model work in the first place with one (wide-body) space," he said.

-East also said he was open to possible new developments including a "middle of the market" 240-seater being studied by Boeing (BA.N) and a possible engine upgrade of the slow-selling Airbus (AIR.PA) A380 superjumbo.
+East also said he was open to possible new developments including a "middle of the market" 240-seater being studied by Boeing and a possible engine upgrade of the slow-selling Airbus A380 superjumbo.

 LIMITED ROOM FOR MANOEUVRE